15 Personality Traits That Become More Important the Older You Get

 Unsplash

-Life has a way of throwing unexpected challenges our way, and the ability to recover from setbacks becomes more important withe very passing year.
-Whether it’s a job loss, health issues, or personal loss, resilience helps you get back on your feet.
+Life has a way of throwing unexpected challenges our way, and the ability to recover from setbacks becomes more important with every passing year.
+Whether it’s a job loss, health issues, or a personal bereavement, resilience helps you get back on your feet and keep moving forward.
+It’s not about being bulletproof, but about knowing that you can survive the hard hits and eventually find your footing again.

 8. Curiosity keeps your mind young and engaged.